Inside one of the oldest and most expensive mansions in Charleston, which is selling for $16 million and was once owned by Abraham Lincoln’s granddaughter

 In the South Carolina city of Charleston sits a beautiful, 17,000-square-foot mansion immersed in history, luxury, and exquisite design.

-The home, known as The Sword Gate House, is more than 200 years old and is currently on the market for $16 million.
+The home, known as The Sword Gate House, is over 200 years old and is currently on the market for $16 million.

 Check out the charming Southern estate.

-The Sword Gate House at 32 Legare St. is one of the oldest and grandest homes in Charleston, South Carolina.
+The Sword Gate House at 32 Legare St. is one of the most expensive homes in Charleston, South Carolina.

 - source